Peter the Great: Early life

 This position changed when Feodor died in 1682.
-As Feodor did not leave any children, a dispute arose between the Miloslavsky family (Maria Miloslavskaya was the first wife of Alexis I) and Naryshkin family (Natalya Naryshkina was his second) over who should inherit the throne.
-Peter's other half-brother, Ivan V of Russia, was next in line, but was chronically ill and of infirm mind.
-Consequently, the Boyar Duma (a council of Russian nobles) chose the 10-year-old Peter to become Tsar, with his mother as regent.
+As Feodor did not leave any children, a dispute arose between the Miloslavsky family (Maria Miloslavskaya was the first wife of Alexis I) and Naryshkin family (Natalya Naryshkina was his second wife) over who should inherit the throne.
+He jointly ruled with his elder half-brother, Ivan V, until 1696.
+Ivan was next in line but was weakminded and blind.
+Consequently, the Boyar Duma (a council of Russian nobles) chose the 10-year-old Peter to become tsar, with his mother as regent.
+A hole was cut in the back of the throne, so that she, literally behind the scenes, could whisper to the two boys.

-This arrangement was brought before the people of Moscow, as ancient tradition demanded, and was ratified.
-Sophia, one of Alexis' daughters from his first marriage, led a rebellion of the Streltsy (Russia's elite military corps) in April–May 1682.
-In the subsequent conflict, some of Peter's relatives and friends were murdered, including Matveev, and Peter witnessed some of these acts of political violence.
+The "Moscow Grand Discharge" started in 1677 and was completed in 1688; it affected noble families with high ranks in the administration; the ministries were also reduced in number.
+This provoked fierce reactions.
+Sophia, one of Alexis' daughters from his first marriage, led a rebellion of the streltsy (Russia's elite military corps) in April–May 1682.
+In the subsequent conflict, some of Peter's relatives and friends were murdered, including Artamon Matveyev, and Peter witnessed some of these acts of political violence.

-The Streltsy made it possible for Sophia, the Miloslavskys (the clan of Ivan) and their allies to insist that Peter and Ivan be proclaimed joint Tsars, with Ivan being acclaimed as the senior.
+The streltsy made it possible for Sophia, the Miloslavskys (the clan of Ivan), and their allies to insist that Peter and Ivan be proclaimed joint tsars, with Ivan being acclaimed as the senior.
 Sophia then acted as regent during the minority of the sovereigns and exercised all power.
 For seven years, she ruled as an autocrat.

-A large hole was cut in the back of the dual-seated throne used by Ivan and Peter.
-Sophia would sit behind the throne and listen as Peter conversed with nobles, while feeding him information and giving him responses to questions and problems.
-This throne can be seen in the Kremlin Armoury in Moscow.
+From 1682 to 1689, Peter and his mother were banned to Preobrazhenskoye.
+At the age of 16, he discovered an English boat on the estate, had it restored and learned to sail.
+He received a sextant, but did not know how to use it.
+Peter was fascinated by sundials.
+Therefore, he began a search for a foreign expert in the German Quarter.
+Peter befriended Andrew Vinius, a bibliophile, who taught him Dutch and two Dutch carpenters, Frans Timmerman and Karsten Brandt.
+Peter studied arithmetic, geometry, and military sciences (fortification).
+He was not interested in a musical education but liked fireworks and drumming.